-Geographic impact could be perceived as rather high.
-There are six municipalities from five countries participating in the partnership.
-All will actively participate in the project, too.
-This means that the project results and further impacts described above will concern at least one fifth of the EU counties.
-It is assumed that the project ideas will cross the borders of the regions of the partner municipalities and be spread further.
-Regarding whole Europe, this is a significant impact as the main project ideas correspond with the current European priorities and respond do the current affairs in the EU.
+The geographical impact of the project could be perceived as relatively big.
+Six municipalities from five states participate in the partnership.
+All will actively participate also in the project implementation.
+It means that the project results and other impacts mentioned above will concern almost one fifth of the EU countries.
+We assume that the project ideas will cross borders of the areas of the partner municipalities and spread further.
+Concerning the whole-European viewpoint, it is a significant impact, as the main ideas of the project correspond with the current European priorities and reflect the current affairs in the EU.

-Citizens from the partner municipalities are the target group of the project.
-Impacts on such target group could be seen the best, when divided according to age.
-The younger generations will make new friends, and learn new things in the art workshops.
-Moreover, they will get to know what benefits the EU brings to them, and what it prepares for them for the future.
-Due to this, their status will be strengthened within the partnership, and conditions for their raised interest in the EU will be created, too.
-Concerning adults, the project will be beneficial by spreading information on the EU benefits and values.
-Adults will be active in fulfilling the needs of the partnership and starting new friendships.
-By discovering the cultural and linguistic environment of the partnership, they will know each other better.
-Furthermore, breaking prejudices against minorities will be supported.
-The importance of the event to seniors rises with the possibility to gain the information on active ageing in other countries, together with the interesting information on how the other countries have dealt with the COVID-19 pandemic.
-To reach the project impacts on the target group it is necessary they are all actively participating in the activities.
-All age categories will participate, as well as men and women in an equal ratio.
+Citizens from the partner municipalities are the target group.
+Impacts on the target group could be seen best within its division according to age categories.
+The younger generations will gain new friends, and learn new things within creative craft workshops.
+By this, their position in the partnership will be strengthened.
+Concerning adults, the project will be contributive in the sphere of broadening knowledge about the European Union and its values.
+Adults will be active in fulfilling the needs of the partnership as well as in making friendships.
+By discovering cultural and linguistic environment of the partnership, they will get closer to one another.
+Moreover, they will support breaking prejudices against minorities.
+Concerning seniors, importance of the event raises with an opportunity to gain information about the implementation of active ageing in other countries.
+Moreover, they will gain information about how the other municipalities dealt with the COVID-19 pandemic.
+To reach the project impacts on members of the target groups, it is necessary to ensure that all citizens will actively participate in the activities, i.e. they will become both performers as well as content of the activities.
+All age categories, and both women and men will equality, in an equal ratio participate in the project.